 Just like the fig wasps mentioned in the Amazon Rainforest trees article, some plants use particular dispersal agents like a particular mammal group and these animals co-evolve in a tight relationship.
 But what happens in these relationship when the dispersal species goes extinct?
 Well, then you are left with a plant that produces fruits nothing in its native range can disperse and they fall to the ground and rot, or living animals take the seeds but don’t appear to distribute them effectively, or introduced animals take over the dispersal role.

 Some seeds in the Neo Tropics are too large for deer or tapir to eat, the largest terrestrial herbivores in South America that only recently descended the continent, which begs the question of what originally dispersed them?
 Enter the giant sloths, 18 feet tall and heavier than Africa’s elephants, smaller ground sloths, mastodont forest elephants, rhino-sized toxodons, extinct horses, peccaries twice the weight of living species and more.
-You may be more familiar with these fruits than you realise.
+You may be more familiar with these fruits than you realize.
 Avocado (native to Central America), for example, with its large seed would need to be swallowed whole for effective dispersal.

 What native animal does this today?
 Avocados are a ghost fruit, an anachronism as it’s scientifically called.
 Occasionally a jaguar will eat avocado and disperse the seeds or an agouti will bury the fruit, but the avocado did not evolve over millions of years to suit these poor dispersers.
-Other seemingly obvious anachronisms are the large bean pods like Cassia grandis and Enterolobium cyclocarpum.
+Other seemingly obvious anachronisms are the large bean pods like Cassia grandis (see photo) and Enterolobium cyclocarpum.

 What are your favorite Amazon Rainforest fruits?
 Have you tried any that aren’t listed here?
 What did it taste like?
 Leave your comments below.